Comprehensive science involves multiple perspectives.

 The residency period can start anytime between 1 Feb 2024 and 31 August 2024, and last for up to four months.
 During that time, a cost-of-living stipend of CAD $2000/month will be paid to the selected Artist, with limited additional funds to support production or materials.
 The residency will conclude with a public exhibit or event within a specified budget agreed to during the residency.

 The Artist-in-Residence Program is a partnership between ONC and the Faculty of Fine Arts, with additional support from the Faculty of Science and the Office of Research Services.

 Who is Eligible?

-The Artist-in-Residence program is open to all current UVic Fine Arts graduate students (Masters or PhD) who have completed most of their course requirements.
+This program is open to all current University of Victoria graduate students (Masters or PhD) who have completed most of their course requirements in any of the Faculty of Fine Arts units (Art History & Visual Studies, Theatre, Visual Arts, Writing and the School of Music).
 Artists working in any visual, written, musical, or performance discipline are invited to apply to explore a variety of ocean science themes that may include: